tytydraco/yessleep/out/I_Hired_a_Wedding_Coordinator_who_Turned_out_to_be_an_Evil_Bitch_Brides_Beware_of_her.md

 So I went to the expo.
 I walked through the many isles, brushing shoulders with the newly engaged, and passed stall after stall of eager merchants keen for a new booking.
 All up, there were twenty five business’s present that had a Wedding coordinator included in their list of services, and sure enough, I had enquired with all of them.

 Dismayed, I left the building and trudged through the car park with slumped shoulders.
 I had just unlocked my car, when something caught my eye.
 Parked on the opposite end from where I was, was a glossy purple van.
-Printed on it’s sides in an elegant script was the words, “Forever Events.”
+Printed on it’s sides in elegant script were the words, "Jeanie, mistress of coordination,  who'll make your special day last forever.”

 My heart lurched as hope began to trickle into my veins.

-I decided to walk over to it, at least so I could read the smaller writing below the business name.
-It said, “Jeanie Lilly, Mistress of Coordination, who’ll make your special day last forever.”

 Butterflies fluttered in my stomach, driving me into a brisk walk towards that purple van.
 I halted just close enough to take a clear photo of the contact details written in small font at the bottom.